 Entertainment equipment (e.g. cameras, game consoles, DVD players and stereos)

-From the 1 September 2012, under the Environment Protection (Waste to Resources) Policy 2010 electronic waste such as televisions, computers monitors and computer equipment will be banned from landfill in metropolitan Adelaide.
+From 1 September 2013, under the Environment Protection (Waste to Resources) Policy 2010, all electronic and electrical waste will be banned from landfill in metropolitan Adelaide.
 This means you cannot place e-waste into your kerbside bins or put it out for hard waste (whitegoods are an exception).
 E-waste must be taken to a suitable recycler.

 Why recycle E-waste?

 E-waste contains non-renewable materials such as copper, nickel, tin, zinc and aluminium.
 Sending these valuable materials to landfill means they are lost forever and cannot be reused.
 When this happens, our only option is to mine for new materials.